end-of-game/docker-courses/09-demo-swarm-interlock-nginx/README.md

 **https://github.com/ehazlett/interlock**

+Interlock is an event driven extension system for Docker.
+It uses the Docker Event stream to notify "extensions".
+Currently the supported extensions are HAProxy and Nginx.
+This provides a dynamic load balancer and reverse proxy utilizing either HAProxy or Nginx.

 ## Setup a Swarm Cluster using docker-machine

 In this step we will use a bash script for setting up the Swarm cluster.